 - Help provide air conditioning units for residents in need

 - Create heat preparedness resources and add to Town website

 - Study the potential for public water-focused outdoor recreation facilities including sprinkler parks and beaches

 - Study methods to preserve and increase Winchester’s tree canopy cover

-The Town will be working to implement the above strategies starting in the spring of 2022 in going forward.
+The Town will be working to implement the above strategies starting in the spring of 2022 and thereafter.